caiankeller/afiliados/README.md

 ```
     npm run start
 ```

 Simple as that 😁.
-Env's files to be filled.
+The only .ENV to be filled is /server/.env, with the database URL (that uses postgreSQL)

 Access the project [here](http://localhost:5173).
 The API is also available [here](http://localhost:1707).
 By default, the root API endpoint will redirect to the React app URL.

-There're a plenty of comments, enjoy
+There're a plenty of comments, enjoy.

 > This is a challenge by Coodesh